Rajesh Verma (Sitapur politician): Early life and education

-Rajesh Verma was born on 6 November 1960 as a child to the family of Shri Krishna Pal Singh Verma and Smt Sudha Devi Verma.
+a child to the family of Shri Krishna Pal Singh Verma and Smt Sudha Devi Verma.

 In 1978 he completed his intermediate from Board of High School and Intermediate Education Uttar Pradesh.
 He completed his bachelor's degree from Lucknow University and master's degree in arts from Chhatrapati Shahu Ji Maharaj University.

 Political career

 Verma started his political career in 1996 when he fought 1996 Uttar Pradesh Legislative Assembly election as a Bahujan Samaj Party candidate from Behta (now Sevata (Assembly constituency)) constituency but lost by a margin of 13,294 votes.
 He won his first election when he fought 1999 Indian general election as a Bahujan Samaj Party candidate from Sitapur constituency, defeating Janardan Prasad Mishra of Bharatiya Janata Party.
 He again won 2004 2004 Indian general election from Sitapur constituency.

 In 2009 Indian general election he changed his constituency to Dhaurahra (Lok Sabha constituency) but lost to Indian National Congress Jitin Prasada by the margin of 1,84,509 votes.

 After serving Bahujan Samaj Party for almost 22 years, Verma joined Bhartiya Janata Party in December 2013.

 He was given ticket by Bhartiya Janata Party to fought from Sitapur (Lok Sabha Constituency) constituency in 2014 2014 Indian General Election, where he won the seat by defeating his nearest rival Kaisar Jahan of Bahujan Samaj Party by 51,027 votes.

 In 2015 Bharatiya Janata Party leadership appointed him state president of BJP OBC Morcha Uttar Pradesh.